The Birth of the Biological Clock: The First Studies to Prove Our Body's 24-Hour Rhythm

 From philosophical speculation to the first objective measurements of human rhythms, charting the transformation from folklore to physiology.

-The secret to sustained performance isn’t about overpowering our biology; it’s about understanding its built-in, predictable rhythms.
-These ultradian cycles are the key to an ancient mystery: why some hours feel effortless, while others require Herculean effort just to concentrate.
-For two thousand years, the only answers to this question belonged to the realm of pure speculation, a world of poetic but profoundly unscientific guesswork.
+The secret to sustained performance isn’t about overpowering our biology.
+It’s about understanding its built-in, predictable rhythms.
+These biological cycles hold the key to an ancient mystery: why some hours feel effortless, while others require Herculean effort just to concentrate.

 Ancient Theories